epeios-q37/atlas-python/atlastk/README.md

 <ins>***WebGPIO* (*Raspberry Pi*/*ODROID-C2*)**</ins>: the *WebGPIO* application, with which you can control the *Raspberry Pi*/*ODROID-C2* (and probably other similar devices) GPIOs with your smartphone, is described in the *Raspberry Pi*/*ODROID-C2* below section.

+Take also a look to [*Zelbinium*,](http://zelbinium.q37org), a project using the *Atlas* toolkit to prevent smartphone-related risks among teenagers.

 ---